-So you want to negotiate for better scrap metal prices with your yard.
-Well, of course, you do!
+So, you want to negotiate for better scrap metal prices with your yard.
+Well, of course you do!
 Who doesn’t?
-But you can’t just go into your yard demanding better prices; you need to show them why you deserve that higher price per pound or ton.
+But you can’t just go into your yard demanding better prices; you must show them why you deserve that higher price per pound or ton.

 What Scrap Yards Want to Know